framely/community/docs/reference/annotations/valuerec.md

 ![vr-expression](/images/annotation/valuerec/vr-expression.png)
 :::

-Expressions in value recommendation can provide an active way for your users to get choices directly like *"what do yo have?"*, when they are in the dependent context.
+Expressions in value recommendation can provide an active way for your users to get choices directly like *"what do you have?"*, when they are in the dependent context.